-- (C) acting as counsel for a specific discovery procedure; - (D) acting as counsel for a specific hearing, including a trial, pretrial conference, or an alternative dispute resolution proceeding; or - (E) any other purpose with leave of the court. - Of Limited Appearance signed by the attorney and the party.
+- (C) acting as counsel for a specific discovery procedure; - (D) acting as counsel for a specific hearing, including a trial, pretrial conference, or an alternative dispute resolution proceeding; or - (E) any other purpose with leave of the court. - (2) Before commencement of the limited appearance the attorney shall file a Notice of Limited Appearance signed by the attorney and the party.
 The Notice shall specifically describe the purpose and scope of the appearance and state that the party remains responsible for all matters not specifically described in the Notice.
 The clerk shall enter on the docket the attorney's name and a brief statement of the limited appearance.
 The Notice of Limited Appearance and all actions taken pursuant to it are subject to Rule 11. - (3) Any party may move to clarify the description of the purpose and scope of the limited appearance. - (4) A party on whose behalf an attorney enters a limited appearance will continue to receive notice of all filings with the Court and will remain responsible for all matters not specifically described in the Notice. - (5) An attorney who has entered a notice of limited appearance under this section shall file a notice with the Court informing the Court when the purpose and scope of the limited appearance have been fulfilled.
 Failure to do so will constitute the attorney's consent to continue such representation of the party on whose behalf the notice of limited appearance was filed.